Mongolia national baseball team

 The Mongolia national baseball team is the national baseball team of Mongolia.
 The team represents Mongolia in international competitions.

-The team has represented Mongolia at the 1994, 2010 and 2014 Asian Games, yet has only scored three runs.
+The team has represented Mongolia at the 1994, 2010 and 2014 Asian Games; however, they have only scored three runs.
 In fact, because of the application of the mercy rule, they have been unable to complete a single nine-inning game.
 Over three games at the 2014 Asian Games, the Mongolia national baseball team scored no runs, recorded two hits (while being no-hit by both China and Pakistan), and registered fifteen errors.